mrc03/Flower-Recognition-Kaggle-CNN-Keras/README.md

 I have trained Convolutional Neural Network written in Keras to predict the type of flower on the validation set.
 Also used ImageDataGenerator to augment the training set and avoid overfitting problem and a LR annealer to schedule the learning rate.

-Finally the accuracy on the validation set using the self-laid ConvNet is close to 80%.
+Finally the multiclass log loss on the validation set using the self-laid ConvNet is close to 80%.